n0kovo/installhashcat/README.md

 4) Runs `make` and `make install`
 5) If chosen when prompted:
     1) Clones [hashcat-rules-collection](https://github.com/n0kovo/hashcat-rules-collection)
-    2) Checks hashmob.net API for list of wordlists
+    2) Checks hashmob.net API for list of latest wordlists
     3) Asks user to select max 5 wordlists
     4) Installs `aria2` if not already installed
     5) Installs `p7zip-full` if not already installed